Markus Kennedy

-Markus Kennedy (born August 3, 1991) is an American basketball player who last played for San Severo of the Serie A2 Basket.
-He competed in college for Villanova and SMU.
+Markus Kennedy (born August 3, 1991) is an American former basketball player.
+He played college basketball for the Villanova Wildcats and SMU Mustangs.

 College career

 Kennedy averaged 3.0 points and 4.4 rebounds per game as a freshman at Villanova.
 After the season he opted to transfer to SMU to play under Larry Brown.
 As a sophomore, Kennedy averaged 12.4 points, 7.1 rebounds, and 1.5 steals per game.
 He was suspended for the first semester of his junior season due to poor academic performance.
 Kennedy averaged 11.9 points and 6.3 rebounds per game as a junior, shooting 54.8 percent from the field.
 He was named American Athletic Conference Sixth Man of the Year as well as AAC tournament MVP.
 Kennedy was selected to the Second Team All-AAC.
 He posted 9.3 points, 6.3 rebounds and 2.2 assists per game as senior.